outofforest/volume/README.md

 or set of hops may be simply empty.
 I included unit tests describing different cases in [./reduce_test.go](./reduce_test.go).

 ### Do I have to find the exact path?
 No!
 I'm interested only in starting and finishing points.
-Detecting full path has complexity O(n^2), while detecting first and last points takes only O(n).
+If graph contains loops, determining exact path may not be even possible, while solving first and last point may still be doable.

 ### How to describe the problem?
 Airports are vertices of the graph, hops are its directed edges.